robohwlee/stargazer_sensor_fusion/README.md

 ### stargazer connection
 #### ttyUSB port connection
+Check the port number
 ```bash
 dmesg |grep ttyUSB
 ```
-check the port number
-ex) /dev/ttyUSBn   (n: integer number)
+ex) FTDI USB Serial Device conveter now attached to /dev/ttyUSBn (n: integer number)

-#### minicom
+#### minicom to change the port
 ```bash
 sudo install minicom
 ```
 ```bash
 sudo minicom -s
 ```
-modify the port number as follows
+Modify the port number as follows
 ```bash
 serial port setup - A(Serial Device) - /dev/ttyUSBn (founded above)
 ```

 #### check and open the port
-check status of the port
+-status
 ```bash
 ls -l /dev/ttyUSBn
 ```
-Your ttyUSBn should be displayed on the terminal
+Time and ttyUSBn should be displayed on the terminal

+- dialout
 Also, check 'crw-rw---- 1 root dialout' is displayed.

 If not, you should include user into dialout group fisrt

+- Authorization
 Authorize the port to read(4), write(2) and execute(1)
 ```bash
 chmod 777 /dev/ttyUSBn